UST-QuAntiL/PlanQK-Library/UserGuide/UserGuide.md

 ###**Path:** /studies

-- **GET:** Returns a list of all studies within the studies directory in the workdirectory.
+- **GET:** Returns a list of all studies within the studies' directory in the work-directory.
   - Example response:
     ``` json
     {